Green function in metric measure spaces: Preliminaries

-for all $x\in K$, and $R>0$ such that $B(x,6R)\subset \Om$. \end{prop} As a corollary one obtains a local estimate of the H\"older seminorm of $p$-harmonic functions. \begin{cor} Under the same hypotheses as in the previous proposition, there exists $\al\in (0,1)$ and $M>0$ depending only on $K$ and on the constants in the doubling and in the Poincare inequality, such that for any $p$-harmonic function $u$ in $\Om$, one has $[u]_{\alpha, B(x,R)}\le M$, for all $x\in K$, and $R>0$ such that $B(x,6R)\subset \Om$. \end{cor}
+for all $x\in K$, and $R>0$ such that $B(x,100\lambda R)\subset \Om$, with $\lambda$ as in \eqref{poincareinequality}. \end{prop} As a corollary one obtains a local estimate of the H\"older seminorm of $p$-harmonic functions {\cite[Theorem 8.14]{BB11}}. \begin{cor} Under the same hypotheses as in the previous proposition, there exist $\al\in (0,1)$ and $M>0$ depending only on $K$ and on the constants in the doubling measure and in the Poincar\'e inequality, such that any $p$-harmonic function $u$ in $\Om$ {can be modified on a set of capacity zero to a continuous function $\tilde{u}$} and $[\tilde{u}]_{\alpha, B(x,R)}\le M$, for all $x\in K$, and $R>0$ such that $B(x,6R)\subset \Om$. \end{cor}

-Through an argument similar to the one in \cite[Lemma 3.18]{HKM06}, one can prove that $p$-harmonic functions and $p$-energy minimizers both satisfy a comparison principle (see e.g. \cite[Theorem 7.14]{Che99}).
+Through an argument similar to the one in \cite[Lemma 3.18]{HKM06}, one can prove that $p$-harmonic functions and $p$-energy minimizers both satisfy a comparison principle (see e.g., \cite[Theorem 7.17]{Che99} or \cite[Theorem 6.4]{Sha01}).